Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

         PrimitiveSerialDescriptor("com.example.Type", PrimitiveKind.STRING)
     ```

-    > If the `descriptor` doesn't match the encoding and decoding functions, updates to `kotlinx.serialization` may cause the serializer to behave unpredictably in some formats.
+    > If the `descriptor` doesn't match the encoding and decoding functions, updates to the `kotlinx.serialization` project may cause the serializer to behave unpredictably in some formats.
     >
     {style="warning"}